 The reason why you may need an Air Purifier will be different from that of another person.
 But there are common reasons why you should buy an Air purifier;

-- You should buy an Air Purifier if you or anyone in your home is suffering from certain allergies.
-Air purifiers help remove allergens and other pollutants in the air which will help manage your allergies.
+- You should buy an Air Purifier if you or anyone in your home is suffering from specific allergies.
+Air purifiers help remove allergens and other pollutants in the air, which will help manage your allergies.

-- You should buy an Air purifier if you or anyone in your home is suffering from asthma.
-Asthmatic patients need to breathe pure air and with the help of an Air purifier, that can be achieved.
+- You should buy an Air purifier if you or anyone in your home has asthma.
+Asthmatic patients need to breathe pure air, and with the help of an Air purifier, that can be achieved.

-- You should buy an Air Purifier is you or anyone in your home is a smoker.
+- It will help if you bought an Air Purifier if you or anyone in your home is a smoker.
 Others may find it uncomfortable if your room smells strongly of cigarette smoke.
 Most air purifiers are capable of neutralizing and getting rid of cigarette smoke odors.

 - You should buy an Air purifier if you have a pet in your home.
 Pet dander and pet hairs are common air pollutants associated with having an indoor pet.
 By purifying the air in your room, an Air purifier reduces the amount of pet dander and pet hairs in the air.

-- You should buy an Air purifier is you often encounter dust in your home.
-Dust and dust mites go hand in hand and neither is good for anyone’s health.
+- It would help if you bought an Air purifier if you often encounter dust in your home.
+Dust and dust mites go hand in hand, and neither is suitable for anyone’s health.
 A quality Air Purifier can help you get rid of both.

-- Pre-filter; A pre-filter comes before the main filters.
-Its work is to filter out the most particles so the main filters are left with very little work to do.
+- Pre-filter; A pre-filter comes before the primary filters.
+Its work is to filter out the most particles, so the primary filters are left with very little work to do.

-- Adjustable fan speed; This feature is important so you can adjust your fan speed from high to low as you please.
-Most Air purifiers do feature 3 or 4 adjustable fan speeds which is ideal.
+- Adjustable fan speed; This feature is essential so you can adjust your fan speed from high to low as you please.
+Most Air purifiers do function at 3 or 4 adjustable fan speeds, which is ideal.

-- Carry Handle; A carry handle is useful for portability, so you can move your Air Purifier from a room to another easily.
+- Carry Handle; A carry handle is useful for portability so that you can move your Air Purifier from a room to another quickly.

 - Digital controls; This is how you control the functions of your Air Purifier.
-It is very important for an Air purifier to have a digital control or better still a remote control.
+An Air purifier needs to have a digital control or, better still, a remote control.